afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/pki-architecture-SSL-certificates.md

 La clé privée d'une entité est gardée secrète et sa clé publique est diffusée publiquement par l'intermédiaire de certificats.
 L'autorité de certification (CA) sera créer sur le srv-parismont.
 Les certificats et autres fichiers que nous allons générer par la suite devront être dans le répertoire /etc/ssl/openvpn.
 Sur ce serveur VPN nous allons générer les certificats et clefs nécessaires pour OpenVPN.
 -->
+<h2> Review - TLS handshake </h3>
+A TLS handshake involves many parameters which take part in the negotiation between client and server in order to agree on the set of algorithms to use for a connection.

+During a TLS handshake between a client & a server, they exchange data to settle on a cipher suite, which is a combination of security parameters containing several individual cryptographic algorithms, to use for a connection:
+- **Key Exchange** Algorithm: Establishes the shared secret key used to encrypt the session data without exposing it to eavesdroppers
+- **Authentication** Algorithm: Verifies the identity of the server (and optionally the client) using digital signatures
+- **Bulk Encryption** Cipher: The symmetric algorithm used to encrypt the actual data being sent (e.g., AES-GCM, ChaCha20-Poly1305)
+- **Hashing/MAC** Algorithm: Ensures data integrity by verifying that messages have not been altered in transit (e.g., SHA-256, SHA-384)
+- Diffie-Hellman (DH) Group Parameters: The specific mathematical curves or prime sizes used during key generation (a minimum of 2048-bit primes for classical DH)

 <h2> PKI Concept : Trust Hierarchy </h2>